Central New Mexico Audubon offers many different events throughout the year from classes, to talks, and more. Scroll

 Christmas Bird Counts

 Be a part of the longest-running citizen science project in the country!
-Last year, its 118th, the National Audubon Society’s Christmas Bird Count took place from December 14, 2017 through January 5, 2018.
-This year’s Christmas Bird Count will be from Friday, December 14, 2018 through Saturday, January 5, 2019.
-Every citizen scientist who has ever braved snow, wind, or rain (or New Mexico sunshine!) to take part in the Christmas Bird Count has made an enormous contribution to ornithological history and conservation.
+This year’s Christmas Bird Counts will be from Friday, December 14, 2018 through Saturday, January 5, 2019.
+Every citizen scientist who has ever braved snow, wind, or rain (or New Mexico sunshine!) to take part in a Christmas Bird Count has made an enormous contribution to ornithological history and conservation.
 Come count birds with us—it’s fun, it’s important, and it’s free!
-There are a total of 37 counts in New Mexico, and about 10 are within an hour and a half drive from Albuquerque.
-When available, the schedule for New Mexico counts can be found at http://www.rioembudobirds.org/nmcbc/.
+For more information on Christmas Bird Counts in New Mexico, see the Audubon New Mexico Christmas Bird Count webpage at http://nm.audubon.org/conservation/audubon-new-mexicos-christmas-bird-count.

 Thursday Birders Team